 --wiLinksFromTags option separated by commas.

 Note: SpecSync does not check the type of the referred work item.
 Specifying

 @bug:123 will also make the link between the user story #123 and the test case.
 Though you can establish different link types for the different prefixes.

 SpecSync creates a "Tests" link type between the test cases and the other work items by default.
 If you want to establish another kind of relationship (e.g. Child), you can specify the link type for the --wiLinksFromTags option in a prefix/type form.

 specsync4mtm.cmd ... --wiLinksFromTags us/Child

 Note: The link type name is case sensitive and might contain spaces.
 In this case, the option value has to be surrounded by quotes (e.g.

 Note: Currently changing the name type will not trigger the re-synchronization of the scenario.
 If the scenario has been synchronized with the wrong link type already, you have to make a small change in the scenario to force synchronization.

 - Existing test case links are not removed automatically, even if you remove the tag from the scenario.
 They have to be removed manually.

-- Links are not supported for two-way synchronization yet
+- Links have not been supported yet for two-way synchronization.